MattYouKnowWho/Knot-So-Shallow-DatingApp/README.md

-A Dating for people who are "Not Shallow"
+A Dating Application developed for people who are "Not Shallow"

 Copyright (c) Wilson, Ghazaleh, Jasmine, & Matt